mscdex/ssh2/SFTP.md

     `options` can include `start` and `end` values to read a range of bytes from the file instead of the entire file.
 Both `start` and `end` are inclusive and start at 0.
 The `encoding` can be `'utf8'`, `'ascii'`, or `'base64'`.

     If `autoClose` is false, then the file handle won't be closed, even if there's an error.
-It is your responsiblity to close it and make sure there's no file handle leak.
+It is your responsibility to close it and make sure there's no file handle leak.
 If `autoClose` is set to true (default behavior), on `error` or `end` the file handle will be closed automatically.

     An example to read the last 10 bytes of a file which is 100 bytes long: